 Our first walk to Gemslücke with Fritz and Renate:

-Gemslücke really is a hole (Loch) in the range of craggy mountains separating Austria from Switzerland, with one huge rock on the eastern side of the Loch, Lükke, Luggen, lucka (Swedish — hole.
+Gemslücke really is a hole (Loch) in the range of craggy mountains separating Austria from Switzerland, with one huge rock on the eastern side of the Loch, Lükke, Luggen, lucka (Swedish), hole.
 The views from Gemslücke were fantastic.
 The most wonderful surprise to me was the green-green valley towards the west, one mountain dominating the valley, a shock of peaceful beauty.
-I had never seen greener mountains.
-What a contrast from the Swedish bare mountains with, in my time, had some snow at the top or along the sides.
+I had never seen greener mountains and valley.
+What a contrast from the Swedish bare mountains which, in my time, often had some snow at the top or along the sides.

 When you get close to Totalphütte there is a climb at the end of the stretch from

 Geisspitze is a long story.
-It began with a failure because of a strong wind that we had not counted on.
-We had gotten Fritz and Renbate to come along with us in 1992, and I remember
+It began with a letdown because of a wicked wind that we had not counted on.
+Fritz and Renate were coming along with us in 1992, and I remember

-Renate being so upset she sat down leaning her back against a rock declaring that she would not walk one step further.
-We had walked up and down the first three hills on Golmer Höheweg when Renate suddenly decided that she would not have it any more.
+Renate being so upset she sat down leaning against a rock declaring that she would not walk one step further.
+We had walked up and down the first three hills on Golmer Höhenweg when Renate suddenly decided that she would not have it any more.
 We all turned back, since she was clearly right.
 But we never took the hilly path back but walked through the valley, which is first down and then up, but far less strenuous than the three hills.